 Rent assistance in Orange County California.

-Find how to get rent assistance in Orange County California.
-A number of agencies, non-profits, and government programs operate in Santa Ana, Irvine, and Anaheim California, and each is committed to provide rent and housing assistance.
-Many agencies also offer mediation and counseling services to tenants.
+Find how to get rent or security deposit assistance in Orange County California.
+A number of charities,, churches, and government programs operate in Santa Ana, Irvine, Anaheim and other cities in southern California.
+Each organization near you in Orange County CA, listed below, provides emergency rental, security deposit or free legal and housing assistance.
+Many agencies also offer free landlord-tenant mediation as well as counseling services to renters..

-The exact amount of financial aid offered by each rental assistance program varies by organization and non-profit agency.
-Some focus on the low income, some on elderly, and others on the disabled in the community.
-But the bottom line is that there is a strong commitment to help the low income and people who need help in Orange County California pay their rent and housing expenses.
-Get information and phone numbers of non-profits and government programs to call for rent help below.
+The exact amount of financial aid offered by each agency varies.
+There may be loans or grants for rental assistance or section 8 housing choice vouchers and the funding source varies by government and non-profit agency.
+Some programs focus on the low income, some on elderly or immigrants, and others on the disabled in the community.
+But the bottom line is that there is a strong commitment to help tenants and/or the homeless in Orange County California pay their rent, deposits, moving and housing expenses.
+Get information and phone numbers of non-profits and government programs to call for financial help for rental costs below.

-Salvation Army of Orange County California runs the Transitional Housing Program, which is a comprehensive housing program for either singles or families who have been assessed for the need for low income assistance thorough case management and financial assistance.
+Salvation Army of Orange County California has different resources in each office.
+Among them, they run the Transitional Housing Program, which is a comprehensive short term housing for either singles or families.
+The program is for those who have been assessed for the need for low income assistance thorough case management.
+Based on resources, there may be financial assistance for back rent, energy, shelter, transportation, furniture and more.
+There is also the Office of Family Services, or OCFS.
 Several locations and branches are across the county, including

 - Address is 310 N Claudina St, Anaheim, California 92805, dial 714-778-0242